Lanterns take the shape of fierce warriors and beasts.

 The lanterns are illuminated as dusk approaches, and they become a spectacular sight as darkness deepens.

 Sizes vary, from small lanterns carried by children to those measuring as high as 5 meters (16 feet) and as wide as 9 meters (30 feet).
 These lanterns are placed on floats that are pulled by anywhere from 4 to 50 people.
 Around each float are hundreds of male and female dancers called haneto, who parade around town to the accompaniment of flutes and drums chanting "Rasse-rah, rasse-rah."
 Anyone - including kids - can join the fun as a haneto by renting a costume from a local shop.

 Even kids join in the fun at the festival.

 The festival in Aomori usually features around 20 floats.
 They begin parading along about 3.1-kilometer (about 1.9 mile) course around 7:10 in the evening and finish up around 9 p.m.
 The peak comes on August 4 through 7, when the largest number of floats are out.

 On the final day -August 7 - the floats begin their procession in the afternoon.
 Later that the evening, six floats judged to be the best are taken to the sea and placed on ships for a cruise around the port of Aomori.

 Nebuta means drowsiness.
 It's thought that the festival began as a way of waking up sleepy souls with the fall harvest season coming up.
 There are Nebuta Festivals in various places in the Tohoku region, although the one in Aomori is the most famous.
-Last year, some 30 million sightseers came to the city for the festival.
+Every year, over 2.5 million visitors come to the city for the festival.
 A number of Nebuta floats have been shown abroad, and the festival is probably one of the best known in Japan.